-It’s a well known fact that bone broth is full of nutrients, high in protein, minerals, and amino acids.
-How does that benefit you?
-To start, it aids in digestion, boosts your immune system, and helps you grow healthy hair and nails.
-The collagen in the broth is reported to have anti-aging properties, aiding with your skin’s elasticity; anyone out there mind looking a little younger?
-With added benefits like strengthened bones and joints, the effort that goes into making this recipe is definitely worth it!
+Are you aware that bone broth is full of nutrients, high in protein, minerals, and amino acids?
+Here are some ways that bone broth can benefit your body: To start, it aids in digestion, boosts your immune system, and helps you grow healthy hair and nails.
+Next, the collagen in the broth is reported to have anti-aging properties, aiding with your skin’s elasticity; anyone mind looking a little younger?
+Furthermore, with added benefits like strengthened bones and joints.
+So you see, the effort that goes into making this highly nutritious broth is definitely worth it!

 Broth, Stock, and Bone Broth